 The central teaching of Bahá’u’lláh is the principle of the oneness and wholeness of the human race.
 It is the hallmark of Bahá’u’lláh’s Revelation and the pivot of His teachings.
 Bahá’u’lláh taught there is one God whose successive Revelations to humanity have been the chief civilizing force in history.
-The agents of this process have been the Divine Messengers whom people have seen chiefly as the founders of separate religious systems but whose common purpose have been to bring the human race to spiritual and moral maturity.
+The agents of this process have been the Divine Messengers whom people have seen chiefly as the founders of separate religious systems but whose common purpose has been to bring the human race to spiritual and moral maturity.

 Humanity’s coming of age makes the unification of the human family and the building of a peaceful, global society possible.
 Among the principles which the Bahá’í Faith promotes as vital to the achievement of this goal are:

 - The abandonment of all forms of prejudice

 - Recognition of the oneness and progressive nature of religious truth

 - The elimination of extremes of poverty and wealth